BrianThorson/terraform_azure/README.md

 Assumptions

-This template assumes you have an Azure account, set up your az command line interface, and setup accessto it with your obtained your appId, displayName, password, and tenant.
+This template assumes you have an Azure account, set up your az command line interface, and setup access to it with your obtained your appId, displayName, password, and tenant.
 It also assumes you've exported ARM_SUBSCRIPTION_ID, ARM_TENANT_ID, ARM_CLIENT_ID, ARM_CLIENT_SECRET to your environment.

 After switching your desired variables, useful commands may be: